- Funding opportunities

-As a result, the Royal Society, the BMBF and the BMEL have jointly supported nearly 140 new projects since 2007.
+From 2007 to 2017 the Royal Society, the BMBF and the Federal Ministry of Food and Agriculture (BMEL) jointly supported more than 140 projects.

 In April 2019 BMBF and the Royal Society of New Zealand published a joint call for proposals in the framework of the scientific and technological cooperation between New Zealand and Germany for the following areas:

 - Climate Research with a special focus on the physical properties of the climate system and climate change, including paleo climate, carbon cycle, greenhouse gases and aerosols

 - Climate change research with regard to impacts including a social-economic dimension and adaptation such as research into new materials or processes, new forms of water management, sustainable agriculture and sustainable cities.